dicengine/dice/doc/doxygen/DICe_Tutorial.md

 The documentation describes how to generate input files for a DICe analysis.
 There are three files needed (two of which are optional) in addition to the image files or video file.
 The first is the input xml file, typically named `input.xml`.
 This file defines the images to analyze and the file locations, the frames to use, and optionally defines a parameters file (typically named `params.xml').
 The parameters xml file defines the methods to use during the analysis and the method options.
 If no parameters file is specified, a set of default parameters is used.
 The names for each of the files above can be different than the suggested name, as long as the correct file name is referenced.
 The subset file defines the geometry of conformal subsets.
 In many cases, the subset file is not needed and the step size and subset size can simply be given in the input file.
 In other cases, for example when the objects studied have an oblong or odd shape, subsets that map to the edges of the object need to be used.

 In each of the examples below, the input files are provided in the example directory.
 These can be used as a starting point for developing the input files for a more complicated analysis.
 Gold copies of the results files are also included with each of the examples.
+These files contain the expected solution for the given example.

 To run any of the examples below, simply use a terminal or command line program to `cd` into the example directory and run the dice executable.
 On Mac the call would be: